pouriap/TinyRF/README.md

 		return;
 	}

-	// this will only work if error checking and sequence numbering are enabled if(err == TRF_ERR_DUPLICATE_MSG){
-		Serial.println("Duplicate message.");
-		return;
-	}

 	// if sequence numbering is enabled and you use the sendMulti() function for sending a message
-	// multiple times then getReceivedData() will return TRF_ERR_SUCCESS only once!
+	// multiple times then getReceivedData() will return TRF_ERR_SUCCESS only once
+	// all the duplicate messages will be automatically ignored
-	// this means if you do sendMulti() you dont't have to check for duplicates in your code
+	// this means all you need to do is check if the return code is TRF_ERR_SUCCESS
-	// you only need to read messages that return TRF_ERR_SUCCESS
 	// these are non-repeated, crc-valid messages
 	if(err == TRF_ERR_SUCCESS){
 		Serial.print("Received: ");